CSandler-Dev/IDEA-4000-SSG/content/index.md

 ---
-title: Revisioning UGA for 2025
+title: Re-envisioning UGA for 2034
-tags: []
+tags:
 ---
 ###### Learn how this works: [[How to Use This Site 👆]]